• Skip to primary navigation

 Visible specs of black pepper are also pretty standard for a Bloody Mary.
 You don't need a lot of it, just a generous pinch to the glass will do the trick just fine.

 Want to host an epic brunch?
-Try setting up a Bloody Mary Bar that is sure to be a crowd pleaser!
+Try setting up a Bloody Mary Bar to go with your biscuits and gravy or sourdough French toast.
+That is sure to be a crowd-pleaser!
 If entertaining is your jam, we've got all the Entertaining Recipes for you to wow your crowd!

 6 MORE COCKTAIL RECIPES YOU’LL LOVE